peter88213/novelibre/docs/template/README.md

 # ![N](docs/img/nLogo32.png) novelibre

-*novelibre* is an application for novelists who prefer to write with LibreOffice or OpenOffice, but need additional features for the organization of their work.
+*novelibre* is an application for novelists who prefer to write with the *Writer* word processor of LibreOffice or OpenOffice, but need additional features for the organization of their work.

 ![Screenshot](docs/Screenshots/screen01.png)